STORY SO FAR

 The Welsh capital needs more housing to meet growing demand and forecasted economic and demographic growth, and north west Cardiff has long been identified as an area suitable for sustainable development.

 To meet this need, landowner, the Plymouth Estate, and lead developer, Redrow Homes, are creating Plasdŵr , Cardiff’s 21st Century garden city over 900 acres.

 Plasdŵr ’s master plan was approved in March 2017 with Redrow starting on the first 126 homes of Phase 1 of Plasdŵr in April 2017.
 This phase will bring a total of 630 homes to the north and south of Llantrisant Road next to Radyr.
 The first founding residents moved in to their homes at Parc Plymouth at the end of 2017.

-Set within 900 acres (368ha) of land entirely owned by the Plymouth Estate, Plasdŵr will be developed over the next 15 to 20 years, bringing around 7,000 new homes plus shops, offices, schools, health centres, leisure centres, pubs and restaurants.
+Set within 900 acres (368 hectares) of land entirely owned by the Plymouth Estate, Plasdŵr will be developed over the next 20 years, bringing up to 7,000 new homes plus shops, offices, schools, health centres, leisure centres, pubs and restaurants.